dregmi08/cse15l-lab-reports/labreport5.md

 ./written_2/travel_guides/berlitz2
 ```

+The purpose of this command is to find every directory in the current directory and its subdirectories.
+This includes the directory you are in when you
+call this command, as "." is also listed.
+This find command is useful if you don't want to find every single file within the directories.
+If you just want
+the names of the directories themselves, you can have them listed for you.
+For my first example, I called `find . -type d` from the `written_2` directory, and the respective output was all the directories and subdirectories of `written_2`.
+For my second example, I called `cd ..` to go into the `docsearch`
+directory and called the same command.
+This time, I was given more dirctories, since `docsearch` contains more directories than just `written_2`.

 __Third Use:__ `find . -type f -empty` or finding all empty files in the current directory and its subdirectories

 Example #1 :